Treatment for at least 26 weeks resulted in significant reduction in excess visceral abdominal fat

 In a post-hoc responder analysis of data from two multicenter, randomized, placebo-controlled trials:

-Two multicenter, randomized, double blind, placebo-controlled phase 3 studies in 816 HIV-infected patients with HARD BELLY (N=412 in study 1; N=404 in study 2).
+Two multicenter, randomized, double blind, placebo-controlled phase 3 studies in 816 HIV-infected patients with excess visceral abdominal fat (N=412 in study 1; N=404 in study 2).
 Each study consisted of a main phase (26 weeks) followed by an extension phase (26 weeks).

 Patients were randomized for each phase of the study.